Preševo Valley: History

+1990s

+On March 1 and 2, 1992, a referendum was held in the Preševo Valley as a plebiscite to form autonomy with the right to join the self-declared protostate Republic of Kosova.
+97% of the 45,000 registered answered in favor.
+The Yugoslav government deemed the referendum unconstitutional.
+The region then established defacto political autonomy, and the Assembly for Territorial-Political Autonomy of the Albanians of the region, but with no real dejure success.

 The Yugoslav communist government, seeking to maintain Serbian control over the road and rail routes that passed through the region and also control Albanian nationalists, separated this region from Kosovo and organized it into Serbia.
 During the Kosovo War 6,000–8,000 ethnic Albanians left the area.
 They reported that they were being conscripted, and Serbian paramilitaries were trying to force them into military barracks.

-Preševo Valley conflict
+2001 conflict

 In 2001, as a follow-up to the Kosovo War, there were clashes between Serbian security forces and ethnic Albanian guerrillas linked to the Kosovo Liberation Army (KLA), known as the Liberation Army of Preševo, Medveđa and Bujanovac (Albanian: Ushtria Çlirimtare për Preshevë, Medvegjë dhe Bujanoc, UÇPMB).
 The aim of UÇPM was to take full control of Preševo, Bujanovac and Medveđa and hold them until such time as the adjacent lands, Kosovo and western Macedonia, also came under Albanian control.
 This should have been followed by the gradual opening of the borders.
 Lacking the attention of the international media, the incidents paused as the activities spread south of the border into Macedonia from where the twin organization National Liberation Army, engaged in a war against Macedonian authorities.
-The Presevo valley conflict ended after international intervention that led to peace treaty, which demilitarise the area, amnestied UÇPMB and granted to the Yugoslav army entry to the region under NATO's approval.
+The Preševo valley conflict ended after international intervention that led to peace treaty, which demilitarised the area, amnestied UÇPMB and granted to the Yugoslav army entry to the region under NATO's approval.

+Recent period

-In September 2007, Boris Tadić, the president of Serbia, stated "that former and current terrorists, who recently managed to escape from prison in Kosovo, were located in northern regions of the Republic of Macedonia".
+In 2007, Boris Tadić, the president of Serbia, stated "that former and current terrorists, who recently managed to escape from prison in Kosovo, were located in northern regions of the Republic of Macedonia".
 According to Tadić, "terrorists are planning new attacks on municipalities in southern Serbia in order to start a new Preševo Valley conflict".

-In 2021 the Helsinki Committee for Human Rights in Serbia reported that the Serbian government was undertaking a "passivation of residence of Albanians" resulting in Albanians living in Southern Serbia losing the right to vote, their property, health insurance, pension and employment.
+In 2021, the Helsinki Committee for Human Rights in Serbia reported that the Serbian government was undertaking a "passivation of residence of Albanians" resulting in Albanians living in Southern Serbia losing the right to vote, their property, health insurance, pension and employment.
 This measure amounted to "ethnic cleansing through administrative means".